high-school-science-fair/RV-DetectionPipeline/README.md

 # RV-DetectionPipeline
-A simple and fast detection pipeline following Zechmeister et al (2009).
+Following Zechmeister et al (2009).
 This pipeline utilizes Radvel, an RV fitting software, from Fulton et al. (2018)

-Feel free to look around.
-This repo is still under construction to make it more robust (and clean up some code).
+This repo is still under construction to make it more robust, work on bugs, and clean up code.
 Please let me know if you spot any bugs!

 ## Dependencies